BridgeResearchLab/BridgeResearchLab/README.md

     <td>
       <strong>Antonio Oliveira</strong>
       [<a href="https://linkedin.com/in/aaspo">LinkedIn</a>]<br>
-      QA Engineer at Software Mind.
-PhD candidate at CESAR School researching data-driven strategies for evaluating corporate computing education using system artifacts and metrics.
+     Engineer at Software Mind and PhD candidate at CESAR School.
+Research AI’s impact on teaching and learning in IT disciplines to design data-driven strategies in Computer Science education.
     </td>
   </tr>